-Many credit the midfielder with saving their season.
+Many credit the midfielder with saving that season.
 Arsenal had picked up just seven points from their first seven games, but turned things around quite dramatically thanks to Arteta’s leadership from the centre of the pitch, as they went on to finish third and qualify for the Champions League.

 Mertesacker enjoyed a particularly good partnership with Koscielny; had the pair of them been fit together more often, they might been able to end the club’s long wait for another Premier League title.

 — Football Tweet ⚽ (@Football__Tweet) January 13, 2014

-Arsenal weren’t able to command a fee for the Welshman when he moved to Juventus at the end of his contract, but they more than got their money’s worth for the £5m they paid Cardiff for him in 2008.
+Arsenal weren’t able to command a fee for the Welshman when he moved to Juventus at the end of his contract, but they more than got their money’s worth for the £5million they paid Cardiff for him in 2008.